 Simply Charly: You’ve been teaching Kant for years, you’ve written several books about his philosophy, and you even helped edit the Cambridge Companion to Kant.
 What first attracted you to Kant, and why do you believe he is worth studying?

 Paul Guyer: Those may be two different questions!
 One of the first philosophical texts I studied, in high school, was Hume’s Enquiry Concerning Human Understanding.
-I was dazzled by the brilliance of his arguments, above all his critique of our assumption that we have a rational foundation for our belief in the existence of causation in general and our particular causal beliefs.
+The brilliance of his arguments dazzled me, above all his critique of our assumption that we have a rational foundation for our belief in the existence of causation in general and our particular causal beliefs.
 But I really could not believe them.
 Subsequently, I discovered that another philosopher, Immanuel Kant, had the same response, and had tried to show why belief in causation is a condition of the possibility of any human self-consciousness at all.
-Naturally, I wanted to understand his response, and spent many years trying to figure it out, culminating in my 1987 book, Kant and the Claims of Knowledge.
+Naturally, I wanted to understand his response and spent many years trying to figure it out, culminating in my 1987 book, Kant and the Claims of Knowledge.

 SC: Kant is probably most famous for his Critique of Pure Reason, but he also published several other books and numerous scholarly papers.
 Which of Kant’s works do you believe are most important?